mcp-team/mcp-starter-pack/README.md

 <h1 align="center"> The MCP Starter Pack</h1>
 <img src="images/big_logo.png"/>

-The MCP starter pack is a repository built for McMaster students interested in trying out or learning more about competitve programming.
+The MCP starter pack is a repository built for McMaster students interested in trying out or learning more about competitive programming.
 We'll include solutions and links to a variety of programming problems that we enjoyed solving at MCP and continually update this repo.
-For the studious few there will be interesting articles, books, or videos that we recommend reading/watching to upgrade your Algorithm and Data Strucuture tool belt.
+For the studious few there will be interesting articles, books, or videos that we recommend reading/watching to upgrade your Algorithm and Data Structure tool belt.

 ### Table of Contents